Kristal-g/kristal-g.github.io/_posts/2021-03-11-HEVD_Type_Confusion_Windows_10_RS5_x64.md

 After investigating it for hours I returned to [msdn documentation](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/bug-check-0x7f--unexpected-kernel-mode-trap#:~:text=There%20are%20two%20common%20causes%20of%20a%20Double%20Fault) and realized the explanation was there all this time:
 > There are two common causes of a Double Fault: 1.
 A kernel stack overflow.
 This overflow occurs when a guard page is hit, and the kernel tries to push a trap frame.
 Because there is no stack left, a stack overflow results, causing the double fault.

 The stack pivot address is `0x48000028` and it lies almost on the border of a page, and I didn't allocate the previous page.
-Therefore when trying to run the shellcode, the kernel had a page fault and tried to allocate a [_KTRAP_FRAME](https://www.vergiliusproject.com/kernels/x64/Windows%2010%20%7C%202016/2009%2020H2%20(October%202020%20Update)/_KTRAP_FRAME) on the stack which is 0x190 bytes in size and makes it cross memory page boundries in the process.
+Therefore when trying to run the shellcode, the kernel had a page fault and tried to allocate a [_KTRAP_FRAME](https://www.vergiliusproject.com/kernels/x64/Windows%2010%20%7C%202016/2009%2020H2%20(October%202020%20Update)/_KTRAP_FRAME) on the stack which is 0x190 bytes in size and makes it cross memory page boundaries in the process.
 Allocating the previous page fixed the Double Fault problem.
 If your pivot gadget is with a similar condition I hope this will help a bit.
 Other than that, for some reason, the results weren't consistent at all.
 Taking a different stack pivot gadget fixed it.

 The full stack prep looks like: